Young dad-to-be was among 13 US troops killed in Afghanistan

 The U.S. said it was the most lethal day for American forces in Afghanistan since 2011.
 The White House said President Joe Biden will look for opportunities to honor the servicemembers who lost their lives.

-Rylee McCollum, a Marine from Wyoming whose wife is expecting a baby in three weeks, was on his first deployment when the evacuation in Afghanistan began, his sister, Roice McCollum, told the Casper Star-Tribune.
+Rylee McCollum, a Marine from Wyoming whose wife is expecting a baby in three weeks, was among those killed, his sister, Cheyenne McCollum, told The Associated Press.

+“He was a Marine before he knew he was allowed to be a Marine,” Cheyenne McCollum said Friday.
+“He’d carry around his toy rifle and wear his sister’s pink princess snow boots and he’d either be hunting or he was a Marine.
+Sometimes it would be with nothing on underneath, just a T-shirt.”

-“He wanted to be a Marine his whole life and carried around his rifle in his diapers and cowboy boots,” Roice McCollum said, adding that her brother wanted to be a history teacher and wrestling coach when he completed his service.
+“Anybody who met him just loved him,” she added.
+“He was so excited to be a dad and he was going to be a great dad.”
+She said her brother wanted to be a history teacher and a wrestling coach once he completed his service.

-“He’s a tough, kind, loving kid who made an impact on everyone he met,” she said.
+“We want to make sure that people know that these are the kids that are sacrificing themselves, and he’s got a family who loves him and a wife who loves him and a baby that he’ll never get to meet,” she said.
+Another sister, Roice McColllum, told the Casper Star Tribune that her brother was on his first deployment when the evacuation in Afghanistan began.

 Regi Stone, the father of one of Rylee McCollum’s friends, described McCollum as “a good kid,” who was resilient, smart and courageous.